Indulgent and Creamy Rice Pudding Recipe (No Eggs)

 HOW TO MAKE RICE PUDDING WITHOUT EGGS: STEP BY STEP

 STEP 1: Pre-cook the rice and heat up the milk.
-In a small saucepan, add 1/2 a cup of short-grain white rice and 1/3 cup of water.
+Add 1/2 a cup of short-grain white rice and 1/3 cup of water in a small saucepan.
 Stir, cover with a lid and bring the water to a boil.
 Reduce the heat and allow the rice to cook until all of the water is absorbed.
 At this step, we are only partially cooking the rice.
 The rice will continue to cook once it’s added to the milk.
 At the same time, in a separate large pot, heat up the milk and cream over medium-low heat.

 STEP 2: Add in the rice.
 Once the rice has absorbed all of the liquid, add the rice to the pot with the warmed milk.
 Stir with a wooden spoon and then cook the rice with the milk for about ten minutes or until the rice is soft.
 Leave the pot uncovered.
 Stir occasionally and keep the heat on medium-low so that the milk doesn’t rise and spill over.